-Heather Gardner, DVM, DACVIM (Oncology) is a medical oncologist who recently joined the Clinical Trials Office at the Cummings School of Veterinary Medicine at Tufts University.
+Heather Gardner, DVM, DACVIM (Oncology) is a medical oncologist who recently joined the Clinical Trials Office at.
 She received her veterinary degree from Washington State University in 2011 prior to completing a rotating internship at VCA Alameda East in Colorado.
 Dr. Gardner subsequently completed specialty internships in oncology at the University of Florida and clinical trials at The Ohio State University prior to pursuing a medical oncology residency at The Ohio State University, where she began her graduate research before joining us at Tufts.
 She is active in comparative and translational cancer research, with a focus on using cancer genetics to develop new treatment strategies for animals with cancer.

 Natalie Smith, DVM, is a graduate of Cummings School of Veterinary Medicine at Tufts University (class of 2020).
 After graduation, she completed a rotating internship at the University of Wisconsin-Madison.
 With a strong interest in medical oncology, Dr. Smith is excited to return to Tufts to complete a specialty internship with the Clinical Trials Office, focusing on caring for patients enrolled in Oncology clinical trials.
 In her free time, Dr. Smith enjoys cooking, going to sports games, and spending time with her partner (also a veterinarian), two dogs (Wendy and Wylie), and two cats (Schmitt and Arthur Morgan).

 Kim is a Certified Veterinary Technician (CVT) with a bachelor's degree in veterinary science from Becker College and a master's degree in public health from the University of Texas School of Public Health.
-With over 12 years of experience as a CVT, Kim has also been certified as a Veterinary Technician Specialist (Anesthesia/Analgesia) since 2008 and has extensive experience with large and small animals, as well as exotics.
-After working within Cummings Veterinary Medical Center's Anesthesia Service from 2003-2012, Kim moved with her husband, who was in the Army, to San Antonio, Texas, where she completed graduate school, and then lived in Seoul, Korea for over two years.
-In August 2017, Kim returned to Cummings Veterinary Medical Center, joining the Clinical Trials Office.
+With 20 years of experience as a CVT, Kim has also been certified as a Veterinary Technician Specialist (Anesthesia/Analgesia) since 2008 and has extensive experience with large and small animals, as well as exotics.
+After working within Foster Hospital's Anesthesia Service from 2003-2012, Kim moved to San Antonio, Texas, where she completed graduate school, and then lived in Seoul, Korea for over two years.
+In August 2017, Kim returned to Cummings School of Veterinary Medicine joining the Clinical Trials Office.
 Kim has two dogs and two young boys.
 In her free time, she enjoys travel, reading, yoga, crafts, and spending time with family and friends.